kajareprajwal1143/PRISMA/README.md

 - Hydra configuration files under `exp_config/llama/` and accelerator config under `acc_config/fsdp.yaml`.

+## Dataset Availability

+A **sample dataset** is included in this repository to help you quickly understand and run the PRISMA pipeline.

+For access to the **full dataset**, please use the following link:
+[INSERT DATASET LINK HERE]

+> Note: The full dataset is significantly larger and is recommended for complete experiments and benchmarking.

 ## Pipeline Summary

 The pipeline is organized into three main phases: